Fun Activities in Singapore for Families with Toddlers

 I’ve seen people posing in front of the buildings and wearing clothes of matching colors.
 If you are into things like that, you’ve got many beautiful colors to choose from!

 Haji lane is a narrow street close to the downtown area of Singapore and another perfect place for Instagram shots.
 What makes it one of the hottest places in Singapore are funky murals, quirky cafes, and a unique shopping experience.

-I don’t think I’ve ever seen so many cool murals in one place like in Haji lane.
+I don’t think I’ve ever seen so many cool murals in one place like in and around Haji lane.
 There are so many colors and designs!
 You will recognize world-famous portraits, Aztec designs, and random patterns.